 Condition requirement Means of monitoring during period under review Compliance achieved?
-14. Screening of items to be blasted Discussion with consent holder.
-Water blasting used rather than dry abrasive blasting Yes Any site other than Katere Road 15.
-Screening to contain emissions No mobile blasting undertaken N/A 16.
-Notification to District Council prior to blasting in residential areas Discussion with consent holder, and review of the Council records.
-No notifications received as no mobile blasting undertaken N/A 17.
-Email notification to the Council seven days to 48 hrs prior to blasting in close proximity to watercourse Discussion with consent holder, and review of the Council records.
-No notifications received as no mobile blasting undertaken N/A 18.
-Notification to affected parties prior to blasting close to boundaries No notification of mobile blasting received and no complaints N/A 19.
-Suspended and deposited particulate limits 3 mg/m3 and 0.13 g/m2/day respectively No mobile blasting notification received N/A All Activities 20.
-Provision for consent to lapse if not exercised Consent exercised N/A 21.
-Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent complia this consent High Overall assessment of administrative p erformance in respect of this consent High
+Particulate deposition rate limit of 0.13 g/m2/day Deposition gauging Yes Yard blasting at Katere Road site States provisions for occasional yard blasting as per S.C.
+12 to 14 Inspection Yes s Email notification to the Council seven days to 48 hrs prior to vard operations Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 14.
+S Screening of items to be blasted Discussion with consent holder.
+Water blasting used rather than dry abrasive blasting Yes Any s site other than Katere Road 15.
+S Screening to contain emissions No mobile blasting undertaken N/A þ Notification to District Council prior to blasting in residential preas Discussion with consent holder, and review of the Council records.
+No notifications received as no mobile blasting undertaken N/A s b Email notification to the Council seven days to 48 hrs prior to plasting in close proximity to watercourse Discussion with consent holder, and review of the Council records.
+No notifications received as no mobile blasting undertaken N/A þ Notification to affected parties prior to blasting close to poundaries No notification of mobile blasting received and no complaints N/A p Suspended and deposited particulate limits 3 mg/m3 and 0.13 g/m2/day respectively No mobile blasting notification received N/A All A ctivities Provision for consent to lapse if not exercised Consent exercised N/A Optional review provision re environmental effects No further opportunities for review N/A all assessment of consent complia nce and environmental performance in respect of High erformance in respect of this consent High